Vtheonly/PFEs/Students Attendance/docs/sql.md

 *   `email`:  User's email address, must be unique across all users and cannot be empty.
 *   `password`: User's password (stored in plain text for simplicity in this example - **never do this in a real application**).  **Important: In a real-world application, you should NEVER store passwords in plain text.
 Use proper hashing techniques like bcrypt, Argon2, or similar.**
 *   `role`:  Indicates whether the user is a 'teacher' or a 'student'.
 Using `ENUM` restricts the possible values to these two options, ensuring data consistency.
+*   `group`: An integer (`INT`) representing group affiliation.
+For students, this field stores their assigned group number.
+For teachers, it stores the number of the single group they are responsible for teaching.
+Each teacher is constrained to teaching only one group.
+If a user is not assigned to a group, this field can be `NULL`.

 **2. Attendance Sessions Table**